AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 On the other hand, if you select a partition key with just a few possible values, you can end with “hot” partitions.
 A “hot” partition is a partition that receives most of the requests when working with your data.
 The main implication for these “hot” partitions is that they usually reach the throughput limit for the partition, which means you need to provision more throughput.

-partition.
 The minimum throughput limit is different from databases to containers.
 The minimum throughput for databases is 100 request units per second (RU/s).
 The minimum throughput for containers is 400 RU/s.

 Choose partition keys with a wide range of values and access patterns that can evenly distribute requests across logical partitions.
 This allows you to achieve the right balance between being able to execute cross-document transactions and scalability.
 Using timestamp-based partition keys is usually a lousy choice for a partition key.

+#### Choosing the right Partition Key

+The choice should balance the need to enable the use of EGTs aka Entity Group Transactions (to ensure consistency) against the requirement to distribute your entities across multiple partitions (to ensure a scalabale solution)

+At one extreme, you can store all your entities in a single partition.
+But this might limit the scalability of your solution, and would prevent Table storage from being able to load-balance requests.

+At the other extreme, you can store one entity per partition.
+This is highly scalable and enables Table storage to load-balance requests, but prevents you from using entity group transactions.

+An ideal PartitionKey enables you to use efficient queries, and has sufficient partitions to ensure your solution is scalable.
+Typically, you'll find that your entities will have a suitable property that distributes your entities across sufficient partitions.

+In Cosmos DB, the second part of a Primary Key is **RowKey** property, a unique identifier for an entity within a given partition.
+Together, `PartitionKey` and `RowKey` uniquely identify every enttity within a table.

+#### EGTs

+In Table storage, entity group transactions (EGTs) are the only built-in mechanism for performing atomic updates across multiple entities.
+EGTs are also referred to as batch transactions.
+EGTs can only operate on entities stored in the same partition (sharing the same partition key in a particular table), so anytime you need atomic transactional behavior across multiple entities, ensure that those entities are in the same partition.
+This is often a reason for keeping multiple entity types in the same table (and partition), and not using multiple tables for different entity types.
+A single EGT can operate on at most 100 entities.
+If you submit multiple concurrent EGTs for processing, it's important to ensure that those EGTs don't operate on entities that are common across EGTs.
+Otherwise, you risk delaying processing.

 ### Consistency Levels